 Your “retreat” doesn’t have to be an elaborate vacation.
 Some of my best retreats have been at home, when my husband takes our kids camping for the weekend.
 The point is not what you do to take care of yourself, but that you actually do make time for yourself, without feeling guilty about it.

-Because the truth is that taking the time to take care of YOU is better for everyone.
 When we feel stretched too thin, we aren’t able to give 100% to anyone or anything.
 Allowing ourselves a little “me” time every now and then is like a release valve for all the pressure that builds up.
 It results in more energy and less exhaustion, helps boost our immune system, and makes us feel calmer, kinder, and more in control of our emotions.

 While it might feel selfish or indulgent in the moment, it’s not.
 In fact, just like on an airplane, when they tell you to adjust your own mask before assisting others, practicing self-care is actually one of the least selfish things you can do.